 For an individual weighing 200 lbs with 20% body fat, their LBW = 200 – (0.2 × 200) = 160 lbs.
 So this person will require a minimum of 160 grams of protein, 60-70 grams of fat and over 160 grams of Carbs.

 When you use macros to lose fat and gain muscle, you may not see much of a difference in the numbers on the weighing scale.
 But you will witness a massive change in the appearance of your body.
 Keep track of your progress through photos or Body Composition Analysis (BCA) reports, rather than just relying on the weighing scale.

 Once you get the hang of it, figuring out the right macro split for your body is simple.
 You can try out these calculations for yourself and set a target to attain the physique of your dreams.
-Or, you can make things easier for yourself by joining MSF Online Training.
-I’ll personally calculate the calorie intake and macro split that you need to slay your fitness goals.
-All you’ll need to do is follow your fully personalized fitness plan and let the results amaze you.
+Or, you can make things easier for yourself by joining our MSF Transformation Plans.
+I’ll personally calculate the calorie intake and macro split that you need to slay your fitness goals and tell you in plain English what you need to eat every day, meal after meal, along with delicious recipes.
+All you’ll need to do is follow your fully customised fitness plan, eat some amazing food and let the results amaze you!

-*A separate article covering everything you need to know about Keto will be coming your way soon.
+*A separate article covering everything you need to know about Keto is now available!